Plainsman Polar Ice, P300, M370 and M340 with G2926B Whiteware transparent glaze on the porcelain (G2916F Stoneware transparent on the M340).

 P300 is a mix of plastic Georgia kaolin, nepheline syenite, 25% silica, raw bentonite (to augment plasicity) and a small amount of talc (for fired maturity control).
 P300 is not translucent at cone 6.
 It is the whitest body we can make without using expensive white plasticizers or overseas kaolins.

-P300 is a smooth, slick and fine grained.
-Since it relies almost entirely on plastic kaolin for workability the pugged material has a unique distinct feel that many prefer to high ball clay porcelains.
-Because of the added bentonite, plasticity is excellent (as good or better than M370).
-The
+P300 is smooth, slick and fine grained.
+Since it is a kaolin-only porcelain, the pugged material has a distinct feel that many prefer to ball-clay-containing bodies.
+The added bentonite dramatically improves plasticity (as good or better than M370) and the dry strength is excellent.

 Mixing your own glazes is practical (with our clear guidelines even beginners can make dipping glazes that go on silky smooth and evenly and dry in seconds).
 If you already do this using recipes from the web, be careful.
 High-feldspar glazes (having more than about 35%) often craze.
 Ones that rely on high melt fluidity to encourage crystallization and variegation (often because of excessive Gerstley Borate, lithium carbonate, zinc or Frit), view these with suspicion for leaching and cutlery marking; test them well (also test the additionless versions).
 Be suspicious of any glaze not having good documentation.